A (1+1) dimensional example of Quarkyonic matter: One baryon, two baryons, and finite baryon density (One flavor)

-Presumably the simplicity in (1+1) dimensional construction comes from the fact that we see remnants of the charge-color separation.
+Taking into account these differences between (1+1) and (3+1) dimensions, the former case has less problems to apply the solitonic picture to the ground state baryon.
+Presumably this simplicity comes from the fact that we see remnants of the charge-color separation.
 Such a separation is broken only via a term proportional to a small current quark mass, and the dynamics of colors only plays a very indirect role.
 Thus we expect that baryons discussed here have little to do with the picture of $\Nc$-quarks bound by the color fluxes.
+This means that our approach can not answer to several interesting questions such as how quark wavefunctions or color flux tubes inside of baryons change as increasing density.